Modeling the spatial growth of cities

-Despite general agreement on the mechanisms (that are well-documented), there is no consensus on the relative importance of each cause.
-For example, Seto et al. \cite{seto2011} conducted a meta-analysis showing that income growth is the dominant factor in high-income countries, whereas population increase plays a greater role in developing nations.
-Habibi and Asadi \cite{habibi2011causes} emphasized economic expansion, transportation infrastructure, and land price differentials as key structural drivers.
-In Switzerland, Weilenmann et al. \cite{weilenmann2017} found that accessibility was a stronger determinant of sprawl than population growth, highlighting the role of infrastructure-induced changes in spatial accessibility.
-Travisi et al. \cite{travisi2010} linked sprawl to the spatial decoupling of work and residential locations, arguing that commuting patterns and employment geography shape urban form.
-Finally, Bertaud \cite{bertaud_book} underlined the importance of land market failures—such as underpricing of peripheral land and weak coordination of land use planning—as central contributors to excessive spatial expansion.
+Despite broad agreement on these mechanisms, there is no consensus on their relative importance.
+Seto et al.~\cite{seto2011} conducted a meta-analysis showing that income growth tends to dominate in high-income countries, whereas population growth plays a larger role in developing regions.
+Habibi and Asadi~\cite{habibi2011causes} emphasized economic expansion, transportation infrastructure, and land price differentials as key structural drivers.

+In Switzerland, Weilenmann et al.~\cite{weilenmann2017} found that accessibility was a stronger determinant of sprawl than population growth, highlighting the role of infrastructure-induced changes in spatial accessibility.
+Travisi et al.~\cite{travisi2010} linked sprawl to the spatial decoupling of residential and employment locations, arguing that commuting patterns and employment geography play a central role in shaping urban form.
+Finally, Bertaud~\cite{bertaud_book} emphasized the importance of land market failures—such as the underpricing of peripheral land and weak coordination of land-use planning—as key contributors to excessive spatial expansion.

-From a modeling standpoint, this diversity of causes implies that sprawl should be viewed as an emergent property of a coupled system involving population, income, infrastructure, land prices, and institutional settings.
-One of the key objectives of modeling will be to identify which mechanisms dominate under different urban regimes, and to quantify their relative contributions in shaping observed city structures.
-This requires the ability to link microscopic choices (e.g., household and companies choices, commuting decisions) to macroscopic observables such as density gradients, fragmentation, and urban perimeter expansion.
+From a modeling perspective, this diversity of drivers suggests that urban sprawl should be viewed as an emergent property of a coupled system involving population dynamics, income levels, infrastructure development, land prices, and institutional settings.
+One of the central objectives of modeling is therefore to identify which mechanisms dominate under different urban regimes and to quantify their relative contributions to observed urban structures.
+This requires linking microscopic decisions—such as household location choices, firm location decisions, and commuting behavior—to macroscopic observables such as density gradients, spatial fragmentation, and the expansion of the urban perimeter.